Is the Handkerchief More Hygienic than Tissues? You’d be Surprised.

-Historically, the handkerchief (hanky) was the charming companion for anyone urgently needing to wrangle a sneeze or blow a nose.
-In the mid-20th-century, disposable tissue paper became an alternative.
-Initially created to remove cold cream from women’s faces, the broader application of the tissue became evident when men started using their wives’ tissues to blow their noses.
+By the mid-20th-century, disposable tissue paper had become a popular alternative.
+Initially created to remove cold cream from women’s faces, the broader application became clear when men started using their wives’ tissues to blow their noses.

 Let’s talk about germs, baby.

-To explain, let’s look at the examples that people think of.
+Let’s look at the most common examples when people think of hygiene.

 The tissue is considered more hygienic because someone can blow their nose, contain the potentially germy parts inside the tissue and then throw it away.
 If they also wash their hands afterwards, then their risk of spreading germs to someone else is very remote.

-Now, which use case sounds more hygienic to you?
+Now, if we compare those two examples instead: which use case sounds more hygienic to you?

 We’ve been asking the wrong question

 It becomes clear that when talking about hygiene, it’s not so much the tool as it is how we use it.
 If you use tissues or a hanky properly, you’re going to be fine.
 Use them incorrectly, and it’s going to get a bit gross and potentially unhygienic.

 The question is not “which product is more hygienic?” it is more like, “which habits are more hygienic?”

 So the hanky’s unhygienic reputation is definitely overstated.
 But that doesn’t mean there isn’t room for improvement.
 The hanky has had a good run, but maybe it was time for an upgrade.